dfds/dojo/handouts/kubernetes/kubernetes-connectivity-walkthrough/katas/1/kata/README.md

 * [Docker](https://www.docker.com/products/docker-desktop)

 ## Exercise
-In this exercise we will learn how to connect to Hellman via Docker so we have a portable process that can be re-used in different contexts (e.g. local development, Azure DevOps pipelines, etc)
+In this exercise we will learn how to connect to Hellman using a multi-stage Docker container that contains a pre-configured `kubectl` process that can be re-used in different contexts (e.g. local development, Azure DevOps pipelines, etc).

 ### 1. Create your kata directory
 First we setup a directory for our exercise files.
 It's pretty straight forward: